Fall Foliage Weekend in Ludlow, Vermont: A Local’s 3-Day Itinerary

 Ride the Scenic Gondola to the Top of Killington Peak

-In the fall, the Killington gondola is open every day from 10 am to 5 pm.
-Round-trip tickets are $30 for adults and $24 for kids.
+In the fall, the Killington gondola is open Thursday to Monday from 10 am to 5 pm.
+Round-trip tickets start at $28 for adults and $21 for kids over 6.
+Kids 6 and under ride free.
+Dogs are not permitted.

 Hike to Thundering Falls and Kent Pond